 Northern cities commonly claim that they only have two seasons: winter and construction.
-In New England, we commonly claim to have five seasons.
+In northern New England, we commonly claim to have five seasons.
 In addition to the canonical four seasons, we have mud season.
-About this time of year, the snow melts but the frozen lower layers of soil means the water has nowhere to go.
+About this time of year, the snow melts but the frozen lower layer of soil means the water has nowhere to go.
 Trails and unpaved roads quickly become a sloppy mess.
 It’s these conditions that makes every homeowner wish they had a mudroom.

 The idea of the mudroom, an informal entryway in which to remove footwear and dirty clothing, only emerged in the last 50 years and has only really taken off in the past 30 or so years.
 Some small mudrooms provide basic functionality without sacrificing style.
 This mudroom in an Asheville Timberpeg provides all the necessary features in a compact layout.
 The mudroom has seating to take off boots and a small closet, while the laundry is conveniently next door.

 To save even more space, the laundry and mudroom can be combined into one room.
 Typically, this room will be just off the kitchen, which is a very convenient place for a laundry room.
 Being able to wash dirty outerwear or the kid’s athletic gear immediately upon returning home is also a great time saver.

 This barn home in Ohio has a slightly split mudroom area.
 The garage enters the house through the laundry room, and shoes are removed in this area.
 Just beyond, at the base of the stair “silo”, is a small sitting area and place to hang coats.
 While other small mudrooms can feel cramped, this design feels open yet separate from the main house.